al6x/ib_api/readme.md

 8 Change config if needed.
 Any default config variable could be overiden by shell variable with the same name, for list of all the configuration options see [Config.kt](https://github.com/alexeypetrushin/ib_api/blob/master/src/ib/config.kt) file.

+# Usage notes

+It's better to specify `exhange` and `currency` explicitly.

+It's better to first get stock contract ID and then use that ID to get stock price.
+Because for some stocks like "VAR1 IBIS:EUR" price is not available if asked on "IBIS", but available on "SMART".

+Exchange for options could be different from the exchange for stock.
+The stock "VAR1 EUR" traded on "IBIS" but its option traded on "DTB".

 # Client Libraries